|

 You have the right idea on all the facial expressions.

-The only thing I might mention (in case you didn't know) is that the sign "HOW-MANY" moves a bit upward, whereas the sign MANY moves forward slightly.
+The only thing I might mention (in case you didn't know) is that the sign "HOW-MANY" moves a

+Thanks for sharing that variation of the sign for Canada.
+It seems to me that somewhere in the recesses of my brain I can recall having seen that sign once.
+But then, I don't watch Canadian TV.
 I wouldn't label something as Signed English just because it is "initialized."
 Many people have that reaction, but if every initialized sign were eliminated we would lose many very common ASL signs like "FAMILY."
 If I happen to come across a different sign for Canada or find out more information on signs for Canada done by Deaf Canadians I'll post it to my website under "Canada."

 Cordially,